Batman (1966 film): Critical response

-Batman holds an 81% rating on Rotten Tomatoes based on thirty-six reviews.
+Batman holds an 80% rating on Rotten Tomatoes based on 35 reviews.
 The site's consensus states: "Batman: The Movie elevates camp to an art form -- and has a blast doing it, every gloriously tongue-in-cheek inch of the way."
+Metacritic, which uses a weighted average, assigned the a score of 71 out of 100, based on 4 critics, indicating "generally favorable" reviews.

 Bill Gibron of Filmcritic.com gave the film 3 out of 5 stars: "Unlike other attempts at bringing these characters to life...the TV cast really captures the inherent insanity of the roles".
 Variety stated in their review that "the intense innocent enthusiasm of Cesar Romero, Burgess Meredith and Frank Gorshin as the three criminals is balanced against the innocent calm of Adam West and Burt Ward, Batman and Robin respectively".

 Animated sequels

 West and Ward reprised their roles in Batman animated movies for the show's 50th anniversary along with Julie Newmar returning.

 Batman: Return of the Caped Crusaders was released on Digital HD and digital media on October 11, 2016, and on DVD and Blu-ray November 1.

 A sequel to Batman: Return of the Caped Crusaders called Batman vs. Two-Face was released on October 10, 2017.
 The film starred William Shatner voicing Two-Face as the main antagonist.
 Adam West completed his voiceover work, but died of leukemia in June 2017, before it was released.